Analyze your third-party dependencies

 What to do when your NuGet package dependency doesn't run on .NET Core

-There are a few things you can do if a NuGet package you depend on won't run on .NET Core.
+There are a few things you can do if a NuGet package you depend on doesn't run on .NET Core:

-- You can look for another package that runs on .NET Core which accomplishes the same task as the package you were using.
+- You can search for another package that runs on .NET Core that accomplishes the same task as the package you were using.